camlee/power-meter/esp32-viewe/docs/WEB_APP.md

 | 20 | `u32` | boot/session ID |
 | 24 | `f64` | Unix milliseconds, or NaN before anchoring |
 | 32 | `f32 × 8` | In V/A/W, Out V/A/W, Aux W, net battery W |

+Cycle queries use the same asynchronous history worker pattern: the first GET returns a job ID and polling returns the bounded recent window through the current cycle.
+The persisted
+`end_hour` is shared by LVGL and Web, is validated from 0 through 23, and can be changed without restarting.
+Each summary contains charged, used, and net Wh, coverage, quality, current/incomplete flags, and UTC interval bounds.
+Charge is solar input adjusted by the configured model efficiency.
+The Web Cycle table lists the most recent cycle first.
+Coverage that is too sparse is exposed as unavailable; usable partial coverage remains visible with an incomplete-data warning.

+Cycle calendar boundaries intentionally use the device's current persisted fixed UTC offset.
+They remain fixed 24-hour intervals and do not attempt to reconstruct historic daylight-saving transitions; see `ARCHITECTURE.md`.

 History uses a separate magic/type and an explicitly documented compact bucket schema.
 The two-step asynchronous query starts a bounded history worker job,